MASS OBSERVATION ARCHIVE

 Papers from the Mass-Observation Archive at the University of Sussex

-Our microfilm publications have been prepared and produced in accordance with recommended and established guide-lines for the production of microform of superior quality.
+Our microform publications are prepared and produced in accordance with recommended and established guide-lines for the production of microform of superior quality.
 These conform to the recommendations of the standard guides to good microforming and micropublishing practice.

-The Public Record Office at Kew, England, has exercised the most responsible care in the filming of this unique collection and this microfilm publication meets the standards established by the Association for Information and Image Management (AIIM) and the American National Standards Institute (ANSI).
+The most responsible care has been exercised in the filming of this unique collection and every effort has been made to ensure that this microform publication meets the standards established by the Association for Information and Image Management (AIIM) and the American National Standards Institute (ANSI).